Newth-Q/DynamicCycle/README.md

 We give two data examples CO (CollegeMsg) and SM (SMS) here.

+para.csv gives the details of graphs, such as vertices number (the second line), edges number (the third line), etc.

 ## Code:

 Use the command “ulimit -s 102400” to increase the space of the stack.